Icex0/OpenFirebase/README.md

 **See also:**
 - [FireSA](https://github.com/Icex0/FireSA) — Service account exploitation tool for quickly demonstrating impact with a leaked private key.
 - [Firebase Pentest Checklist](https://github.com/Icex0/firebase-pentest-checklist) — Complete Firebase pentesting checklist, including the OpenFirebase commands.
 Most of it can be done with this tool.
+- [firebase-wordlists](https://github.com/Icex0/firebase-wordlists) — Wordlists for fuzzing Firebase Cloud Functions and Firestore, mined from public GitHub source code and ranked by real-world usage.
+Drop-in for `--fuzz-functions`.

 </div>